whereswelly-govhack/wheres-welly/README.md

 ## Introduction
 Wellington is a complicated city.
 Threaded with narrow, winding roads and tunnels looping through hilly terrain, it can be difficult for new-comers (and old timers!) to wrap their heads around the cities, suburbs and the connections inbetween.

-Where's Wally is a tool to help current and prospective Wellingtonians plan where to live and explore in the windy city.
-If you are planning on moving in and want somewhere close to work, you can use Where's Wally to help you find where is best for you.
+Where's Welly is a tool to help current and prospective Wellingtonians plan where to live and explore in the windy city.
+If you are planning on moving in and want somewhere close to work, you can use Where's Welly to help you find where is best for you.

 ## Demonstration